nilproductions/hugo-incorporated/README.md

 # Hugo Incorporated
 Modern Hugo based blog, based entirely on [jekyll-incorporated](https://github.com/kippt/jekyll-incorporated).
 Great for companies, products or anything.
 See jekyll-incorporated live at [blog.sendtoinc.com](http://blog.sendtoinc.com).
+See hugo-incorporated live at [blog.nilproductions.com](http://blog.nilproductions.com).

 ## Installation & Usage

+Hugo-incorporated requires Hugo 0.12-DEV or newer.
+If your content is not displaying after running `hugo server`, be sure that your version (`hugo version`) is at least 0.12-DEV.

 Markdown Content goes in content/post/title.md.
 Then: